 - 2) Band I: This course is for students with average accomplishment on their band instrument.
-Music reading and public performance are emphasized. - 3) Chorus: This course provides music reading and vocal training along with the opportunity to perform publicly.
+Music reading and public performance are emphasized. - 3) Chorus: This is a performance-based class.
+The course provides music reading and vocal training, along with the experience of performing publicly.
 Students will gain a musical and emotional understanding of pieces across various genres of music.
-All members must perform in two concerts a year along with various school performances.
-A love and respect for the performing arts, as well as audience and audition etiquette, will also be addressed in this class. - 4) Drama: Students will participate in various group and individual activities as a basis for learning basic drama and public speaking skills.
-This will include gaining an understanding of character development and scene breakdown, and performing in short, scripted, and improvised scenes.
-Drama members will experience staging techniques, as well as respect for the performing arts, audience etiquette, and audition techniques. - 5) String Orchestra: This course is for students who have played a string instrument for at least one year.
-Instruments included in the string orchestra are: violin, viola, cello, and bass.
-Music reading and public performance are emphasized.
+All members are required to perform in two evening concerts during the year, as well as in various school performances.
+A love and respect for the performing arts as well as audience and audition etiquette, will be addressed in this class. - 4) Drama: This is a performance-based class.
+Students will participate in various group and individual activities as a basis for learning basic drama and public speaking skills.
+This will include gaining an understanding of character development and scene breakdown, and performing in short scenes, both scripted and improvised.
+Drama members will learn staging techniques, as well as respect for the performing arts, audience etiquette, and audition techniques.
+All members are required to perform in one school performance (winter) and one evening performance (spring). - 5) String Orchestra I: This course is for students with an interest in playing a stringed instrument.
+Beginner-level players are welcomed and no experience is necessary.
+Instruments in the string orchestra include the violin, viola, cello, and string bass.
+Note reading and public performance are emphasized.